PPPD Support · Ontario

 04 / Mechanism The nervous system gets stuck in high-alert, and the brain starts leaning too hard on vision.

-05 / Outlook PPPD is treatable.
+05 / Outlook PPPD symptoms can decrease.
 Proper care changes the trajectory.

 How Balens Psychotherapy Helps